stackbill/docs/docs/marketplace-docs/hosting-apps/WORDPRESS-WOOCOMMERCE.md

 The web root is  **/var/www/html**  and the WordPress configuration file is  **/var/www/html/wp-config.php.**

-**In addition, there are a few customized setup steps that we recommend you take:**
+### In addition, there are a few customized setup steps that we recommend you take

 Creating an Apache virtual hosts file for each site maintains the default configuration as the fallback, as intended, and makes it easier to manage changes when hosting multiple sites.